Diarde/DIARDE/README.md

 * DIARDETool: the central component of DIARDE, a graphical web-app created with Angular 2+.
 Used to extract room geometries.
 * DIARDEWebApp: an web app for the smartphone where users can upload room photos and view 3-D models and floorplans.
 * DIARDEStecktup: a plugin to load the room models into sktechup.
-* DIARDEFordXF: A tool to generate a dxf file for room models.
+* [DIARDEForDXF](https://github.com/Diarde/DIARDEForDXF#readme): A tool to generate a dxf file for room models.

 DIARDE Legacy code: